 This is where our solution comes in.
-Polymer’s DEP engine uses APIs to secure cloud apps accessed by unmanaged devices and endpoints, offering comprehensive and borderless protection, reaching beyond the firewall to secure, check, and analyze any incoming traffic to your cloud applications.
+Polymer’s DLP engine uses APIs to secure cloud apps accessed by unmanaged devices and endpoints, offering comprehensive and borderless protection, reaching beyond the firewall to secure, check, and analyze any incoming traffic to your cloud applications.

-As more organizations rely on applications like Slack, Teams and Google Workspace, working with a cloud-based DEP vendor is one of the smartest moves MSPs and MSSPs can take to secure enterprise data in the cloud.
+As more organizations rely on applications like Slack, Teams and Google Workspace, working with a cloud-based DLP vendor is one of the smartest moves MSPs and MSSPs can take to secure enterprise data in the cloud.